PickleOgre/dakhoma-setting-docs/publish/home.md

-Welcome to Dakhoma, a high fantasy world by Joe Lawrence and Thomas Leavenworth.
+Welcome to Dakhoma, a Celtic-inspired hidden-fantasy world by Joe Lawrence and Thomas Leavenworth.
 Don't forget to wear a mask.

 ## World Lore
 - [[Masks of Skyreach]]